Benvink/sprint-1/command-line.md

 1. pwd - shows you exactly where you are on the map right now
 2. cd - shows you where you will be next
-3.cd ~ - takes you back to where you started
+3. cd ~ - takes you back to where you started
 4. Ls -  gives you more details about your current location, the surrounding sites, and points of interest
 5. mkdir - you can create a interesting buidling or landmark
 6. rmdir - you can remove an interesting building, or landmark